cse110-fa22-group34/cse110-fa22-group34/admin/meetings/120422-meeting.md

 -	More serious video

 ## Post-Meeting To-Dos
-1. Record individually (everyone except jiaxin can also do this during Wednesday meeting):
+1. Record individually a 30 sec. vid:
--	30 sec.
   -	Introduce yourself
--	What we did
+  -	What you did
--	What ur proud of
+  -	What you're proud of
   -	Challenges
   -	More instructions on canvas
 2. Update stand-ups
-3. Update progress for 3rd sprint (last Thursday) & put screenshots/demos to github repo under specs/sprint-3-review
+3. Update progress & put screenshots/demos to github repo under specs/sprint-3-review
-4. Everything except jiaxin should be at CSE building on Wednesday 11:30 AM to film video